soupi/learn-haskell-blog-generator/src/09-documentation.md

 There are [many ways](https://documentation.divio.com/) to help others to get started with our projects and libraries.
-For example, we can write tutorials, provide runnable examples, describe the internals of the system, and create an API reference.
+For example, we can write tutorials, provide runnable examples, describe the system's internals, and create an API reference.

-In this chapter we will focus on generating API reference pages (the kind that can be seen on Hackage) from annotated Haskell source code using [Haddock](https://www.haskell.org/haddock).
+In this chapter, we will focus on generating API reference pages (the kind that can be seen on Hackage) from annotated Haskell source code using [Haddock](https://www.haskell.org/haddock).

 ## Running Haddock